HarshalRohit/reactAudio/README.md

 ## Next Steps
-Display list of recordings done so far.
+Display list of recordings done so far. <br />
 Styling using css.